PauloCamargos/lgp-manager/README.md

 The LOGAH (Localizador e Gerenciador de Ativos Hospitalares) aims into keeping a record of all registered equipment in a hospital.
 It uses the XBee technology (ZigBee protocol) to provide information about localization of a given asset inside an ambient.
+## Usage
+First, configure all the devices using the XCTU software (link available at the section "Installs" bellow).
+Power then accordingly to your needs.
+To use this software, install the libraries described at the section "Installs" bellow, download or clone the repository.
+Change your directory to LOGAH/app/xbee manager.
+Connect the coordinator (local device) to your computer and execute the program.
+To execute the program, using Python 3, execute the main_gui.py program:

+`puthon3 main_gui.py`

+If your local XBee is not connected to the computer, a message indicating that the device is not connected will be shown on your console/terminal.
 ## App overview

 Main screen